 Among the many materials in the collection are the following:

-500,000 clippings from about 40 community newspapers.
+The file contains 500,000 clippings from about 40 community newspapers.
 The date range is 1956 to 2011.
 The clippings deal with almost every aspect of Chicago.
-Topics are as diverse as tuberculosis, visits to Chicago by John Kennedy and Martin Luther King, the elevated system, name changes of prominent Chicago buildings, tow trucks, Halsted Street, the postal service in Chicago and elections.
+Topics are as diverse as tuberculosis, visits to Chicago by John Kennedy and Martin Luther King, Jr., the elevated system, name changes of prominent Chicago buildings, tow trucks, Halsted Street, the postal service in Chicago and elections.

 Community Area Information

 The clipping file complements a broad collection of current and historical descriptions, statistics and plans for Chicago communities.
-Community pamphlets and other information are actively collected to reinforce this part of the collection.
+We actively collect community pamphlets and other information to reinforce this part of the collection.

 A large and well-indexed collection of Chicago maps of various dates.
 Examples are: 1939 Land Use Maps, an 1863 map of Cemetery (Lincoln) Park, aerial photos of Englewood and 1990s maps of mortgage defaults and poverty rates in Chicago.